drodriguez-dev/password-genie/README.md

   - *pg-shared*: This project contains the common classes for the solution.
   - *pg-entities*: This project contains the entities for the solution.
 Only the entities that must traverse all the layers are included here.
 - **Data Access layer**: Provides the data access to the dictionary file.
 Its main purpose is to read the data requested by the logic layer.
-  - *pg-data-files*: Data access methods for managing files (dictionaries).
-Any other dictionary type can be implemented here in the future.
+  - *pg-data-files*: Data access methods for managing files (dictionaries, word trees, ...).
+Any other dictionary type can be implemented here.
 - **Logic layer**: This layer contains only logic, external data and interactions are handled by the interface layer.
   - *pg-logic*: This project contains the main logic to generate the passwords.
 It's divided into the following sub-layers:
     - Generators: Contains the classes to generate the passwords using different strategies.
 New strategies can be implemented here.
     - Loaders: Contains the classes to load the data from the data access layer.
 The data layer is responsible to provide a list of words, and the logic layer will use them to create the necessary structure to generate the passwords.
 This structure is loaded only once and kept in memory.
 - **Interface layer**: This layer is responsible for the communication between the external world and the logic layer.
 It will convert external data and interactions into entities and actions that the logic layer can understand.
 It will also convert the results from the logic layer into a format that the external world can understand.
   - *pg-interface-cmd*: Provides the command line parsing for the console application and defines the commands and options available.
 It will also handle the exceptions and pass a human-readable message to the caller.
+  - *pg-wasm-pwdgen*: Web application that acts as an interface between the user and the logic layer.
+- **Deployables**: This layer contains the final projects to be build.
-- **Console application**: Provides the console application to generate the passwords and outputs the messages to the user.
+	- *pg-console-genpwd*: Entry point for the genpwd command.
+Provides the console application to generate the passwords and outputs the messages to the user.
 Any other console commands can be implemented here in the future.
-	- *pg-console-genpwd*: Entry point for the genpwd command.
 - **Tests**: Provides the unit tests for the logic layer.
 This project is also divided into the same layers as the main solution.

 Every layer contains its own specific exceptions to handle custom errors.
 Exceptions are only thrown for exceptional cases, expected cases are handled by the return values.
 Exceptions are catched in the layer that can handle them and rethrown (or not catched) if necessary.
 Rethrowning a new exception is allowed to provide more context to the caller, but always including the original exception as the inner exception.

-Additional information may be added to a rethrown exception to provide more context to the caller.

 ## Strategies
 ### Random Strategy